priyaaank/belligerent-buffoon/_posts/2020-01-11-documeting-rabbitholes.md

 comments: true
 ---

-This is going to happen in this blog.
-Watch out
+Writing is an excellent mechanism to defragment the thoughts and converge onto a viewpoint.
+It helps in realizing